getoutreach/stencil/docs/content/en/getting-started/module-quick-start.md

 stencil create module github.com/yourorg/helloworld
 {{< /code >}}

 You'll notice that when running that command, stencil itself was ran.
-This is because `stencil create` uses the [`stencil-template-base`](https://github.com/getoutreach/stencil-template-base) module by default.
+This is because `stencil create` uses the [`stencil-template-base`](https://github.com/getoutreach/stencil-template-base), the [`stencil-base`](https://github.com/getoutreach/stencil-base), and the [`stencil-circleci`](https://github.com/getoutreach/stencil-circleci) modules by default.
 This brings automatic CI and testing support to your module.

 Let's briefly look at what it's created: